-Sliding scale: I offer sliding scale fee for those with financial concerns.
-Please do not hesitate to discuss this option with me.
+Sliding scale: Nikole offers a sliding scale of $60 - $175 for those with financial concerns.
+Please do not hesitate to discuss this option with her.

 Therapist's note: Nikole can assist in completing paperwork for clients to be directly reimbursed by their insurance for an out-of-network provider.

 Message to clients

 "One thing that I hold most dear is to try to relate to individuals in a humanistic and relational way, to make clients feel safe, comfortable, and supported, while also incorporating humor into our work."